FelixOnline/v2/content/articles/2013-5-9-organ-donor-drive-at-imperial.md

 subtitle: >
   Rebekah Judge tries to convince you to confront your own mortality and become an organ donor
 date: "2013-05-09 22:03:21 +0100"

 # Attributes from Felix Online V1
 id: "3563"
 old_path: /news/3563/organ-donor-drive-at-imperial
 aliases:
  - /news/3563/organ-donor-drive-at-imperial
+imported: true
+comments:
+ - Dont be fooled into this people this is all a scam This video isnt for the faint of hearthttpwwwyoutubecomwatchvaclS1pGHp8o

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true